-This is where computing and technology come to the rescue, bringing the sportswear market to an interesting crossing point merging not less than technology, science, engineering, electronics and textile.
-Just as the textile market has performed a jump in the use and application of innovative fabrics, so has sport which results today very highly depend on the materials worn by athletes.
+This is where computing and technology come to the rescue, bringing the sportswear market to an interesting cross-point merging technology, science, engineering, electronics and textile.
+Just as the textile market has performed a jump in the use and application of innovative fabrics, so has sporting apparel whose performance highly depends on the materials worn by athletes.

-These materials would typically help regulate body temperature, reduce wind resistance and control muscle vibration – all of which help improve athletic performance.
-These innovative fabrics have led to the buzzy naming of “smart textiles” or “performance textiles”, to be simply understood as fabrics that have been developed with new technologies that provide added value to the wearer.
+The materials used often allow for the garment or product to regulate body temperature, reduce wind resistance and control muscle vibration – all of which help improve athletic performance.
+Known as “smart textiles” or “performance textiles,” these innovative fabrics can be simply understood as fabrics that have been developed with new technologies that provide added value to the wearer.
 What makes smart fabrics revolutionary is that they have the ability to do many things that traditional fabrics cannot, including communicate, transform, conduct energy and even grow.

-The range of materials being used can not only include metals, polymers, fibers, yarns, textiles (knitted, woven, embroidered, non-woven) but also electronic components such as sensors to detect body or environmental parameters, together with connectors and a data processing unit collecting and processing the obtained data.
-All of this not being so far from a traditional electronics system one would think.
+The range of materials being used include metals, polymers, fibers, yarns, textiles (knitted, woven, embroidered, non-woven), but also electronic components such as sensors to detect body or environmental parameters.
+Together with connectors and a data processing unit, these fabrics can also collect and process data.
 Lately, there has been a strong push towards solutions that can achieve better properties including washability, stretchability and new functionalities.
 With nano fibers playing a major role in dust and water filtration, nanotechnology appears as a key player in this whole ecosystem.

 In its new report Nanotechnology, Smart Textiles & Wearables, Cientifica Research, the leading authority on smart textiles, wearables and nanotechnology, evaluates that opportunities in smart textiles will overtake those in apparel within six years and that altogether, this represents an $8bn opportunity for nano and 2 dimensional materials.

 Here again, computing, and precisely CAD/CAM solutions, can be of tremendous help.
 2D and 3D digital solutions can to some extent take into account the technical attributes of the sportswear textile materials.
-On a 3D avatar and through true to life simulation, these solutions can highlight shaky proportions, a logo distortion, or simply point out at a shirt extensibility on muscles.
+By using a 3D avatar and visualizing true-to-life simulation, these solutions can highlight shaky proportions, a logo distortion, or simply point out at a shirt extensibility on muscles.

 3D digital solutions present other major advantages for the sportswear market, which is under intense pressure to issue qualitative and performance garments much faster.
 Indeed, if garments are being stretched, timelines are shrinking, with more collections to be produced in shorter time.